jlapeyre/Symata.jl/README.md

 #### Evaluation

-Like, Mma, SJulia does evaluation to a fixed point, always effectively re-evaluating in the current environment.
+Like, Mma, sjulia does evaluation to a fixed point, always effectively re-evaluating in the current environment.
 There are pros and cons to this approach.
 In Mma there are a host of `HoldXXX` symbols to prevent evaluation, and in [Maxima] (http://maxima.sourceforge.net/) and Maple a menagerie of `eval` functions and options to force it.

-Here is SJulia doing expansion (with the native `ExpandA`.
+Here is sjulia doing expansion (with the native `ExpandA`.
 The more capable `Expand` is a frontend to a SymPy function)
 We need to quickly evaluate an expression and track whether it needs to be re-evaluated:
 ```julia